Summer Beauty Guide: Skin And Hair Care Tips For The Heat

-The kernel of an apricot is home to this youth-boosting oil.
-And why it penetrates the skin quickly to condition and soothe
+The kernel of apricot is home to this youth-boosting oil.
+And why it penetrates the skin to condition and

-inflammation.
-If you have sensitive, irritated, or ageing skin then use this oil neat for maximum reward.
+soothe inflammation.
+If you have sensitive, irritated, or ageing skin then use this oil neat for

-If you struggle finding Castor oil, choose Avocado oil as a best swap.
+If you struggle to find Castor oil, choose Avocado oil as the best swap.

 What is Summer skin?

-Hot balmy weather increases water loss from the body resulting in thirty, dehydrated skin.
+Hot balmy weather increases water loss resulting in thirty, dehydrated skin.
 Skin feels irritated, red and dry.
 Be sure to hydrate your

 skin and keep water levels topped up.
 Summer heat tends to mean more sweat, more oil and increased skin cell generation.